spackows/CASCON-2024_RAG-CD/README.md

-# Title
+# RAG: A Content Design Perspective
-Supporting material for a paper presentation at CASCON 2024
+Supporting material for posters at CASCON 2024 all about retrieval-augmented generation (RAG) from a Content Design perspective.